python-can-define-radio/sdr-course/classroom_activities/081-Sig-interpret-practice-2.md

 4. How wide is a single pulse (samples?)
 5. If you were to guess, what modulation scheme do you think this is?
 Choices: FSK, OOK, PSK

 A collaborator suggests that this communication may be the letter Y or N in Unicode.
 You point out that there seem to be 16 bits of information rather than 8.
-The collaborator says that this might be an 8-bit preamble followed by a single Unicode character.
+The collaborator says that this might be an 8-bit preamble* followed by a single Unicode character.
 In other words, the first 8 bits are not conveying information, they are just intended to mark the start of the message.

 Questions continued:

 6. What is the bit sequence of the 8-bit preamble?
 (Hint: It starts with 1 0).
 7. What is the bit sequence of the 8-bits of actual data?
 8. Assuming a Unicode interpretation, was the data a "Y" or an "N"?

+*Incidentally, Ethernet frames have a preamble that is similar to the one shown above.
+The Ethernet preamble is longer (approx 60 bits long, depending how you count), but the 101010... pattern at the beginning is the same.